 If you’re a parent with young kids, the greatest fear is losing a child.
 When you are a single parent, you may not have the luxury of having the support of your ex-spouse in watching your children after school or shuttling them back and forth to their activities.
 You juggle between work demands and your kids’ needs.
 Safety is always top-of-mind for any parent because the idea of losing them is just too tragic and unthinkable.

 We’re all busy.
 It’s easy to get distracted and forget the importance of communicating safety to our kids.
 So how do we ensure that they are safe?
 Here are some tips on keeping kids safe before and after school:

-- If you’re sharing custody of your child(ren), make sure your child(ren)’s school is aware of who is picking up your child(ren) on specific days.
+- If you’re sharing custody of your child(ren) and co-parenting, make sure your child(ren)’s school is aware of who is picking up your child(ren) on specific days.

 - Make sure your child knows when, where and who will be picking them up.
 To ensure they have a clear understanding, I often get my kids to repeat back what I say so I know they are actively listening to instructions

 - Put together an alternative plan if in case plan A fails.
 For example, “if your father is not at the school by 3:30pm, go into the office and use the phone to contact your grandma to get picked up”.
 Just ensure grandma is available for Plan B.

 - Choose a location for pick up that is safe.
 If your child is not going to be at the usual location, make sure you tell your child that you will meet him/her inside the school and not outside and across the street where they will have to cross a busy road